lauraawarr/fit4change/README.md

   Twitter: https://apps.twitter.com/app/new

 2. Once you have registered a Fitbit application, you will be given a client id and a client secret.
 Place these into the <i>FitbitAuthorization.php</i> file, along with the redirect uri that the user should be redirected to after authentication.

+3. Once you have registered a Twitter application, place your Access Token, Access Token Secret, Consumer Key, and Consumer Secret into <i>newstatus.php</i>

-3. Create a database and import <i>data.sql</i> to create the proper table structure.
+4. Create a database and import <i>data.sql</i> to create the proper table structure.
 Update your database name and credentials in the files requiring databse access.

-4. Install composer in the directory containing motif files.
+5. Install composer in the directory containing motif files.
     Directions on how to do this can be found here: <br/> https://getcomposer.org/doc/00-intro.md

-5. Navigate to the directory containing the motif files in the terminal and call the following
+6. Navigate to the directory containing the motif files in the terminal and call the following
     ```
         composer require league/oauth2-client
     ```
-    This will create the files from the <i>composer</i> folder on your machine.
+    This will create the files from the <i>composer</i> folder in your directory.